 Many online RN to BSN to MSN programs are 100% online, with no on-site requirements.
 Other than clinical requirements, as discussed previously, all of the coursework can be done remotely and generally on your own time.
 Many of these programs help students find clinical sites within their communities.

 Some programs, however, require in-person assessments.
-For example, the University of Southern California mandates students attend two “on-campus intensives” at its Los Angeles campus for three days each.
-This gives the faculty an opportunity to assess a student’s learning progression and skills in person.
+For example, RN to BSN to MSN students might be expected to attend on-campus intensives for advanced health assessment labs.
+This gives the faculty an opportunity to assess learning progression and skills in person.

 Online RN-BSN-MSN Programs & Accreditation